Tennenbaum's theorem: Proof sketch

 for some $i < p$.
 This search will halt because the Euclidean algorithm can be applied to any model of PA.
 Finally, we have $n \in S$ if and only if the i found in the search was 0.
 Because S is not recursive, this means that the addition operation on M is nonrecursive.

 A similar argument shows that it is possible to compute the characteristic function of S using the multiplication of M as an oracle, so the multiplication operation on M is also nonrecursive (Kaye 1991:154).

+Turing degrees of models of PA

+Jockush and Soare have shown there exists a model of PA with low degree.